oberonpr/Fdora37-Tweaks-Treaks/Tweaks & Treaks/Add-Gnome-X11.md

 # Add-gnome-X11-Fdora37

-Add Gnome X11 + both classic environments on Fedora 37 (After installing Fedora 37, updates/upgrades include this for you).
+How to add Gnome X11 + both classic environments on Fedora 37 (After installing Fedora 37, updates/upgrades include this for you).

 If updates/upgrades don't do it for you or for whatever other reason, follow these steps: